 The fishing port of Ullapool is really a one street subject.
 I shot some nice harbour boat images, but nothing special.
 On the other hand, the lunch of fish and chips I had at the Seaforth Restaurant was outstanding…

 Nowadays you can get to Skye by bridge (it’s free now) and the capital, Portree, is small but quite atmospheric.
 Dramatic landscapes, but you really need good light.
 We went round the north in the evening, and even in summer we ended up shooting Kilt Rock and the waterfall near it in dim twilight.
 Actually, Helen’s D40 produced better colour in the images than the D200 I was using.
 In these circumstances, especially when you ae shooting on the run, you have to keep your shutter speeds up, and let your ISO rise to get the shots.
-I don’t advise it, go out in better light if you have the choice.What are your thoughts on the subject?
+I don’t advise it, go out in better light if you have the choice.Ideas anyone?